bannatech/tisc/README.md

 ## Want to play with it too?

-To compile the assembler, run tisc.c through GCC:
+To compile the assembler, I reccomend using GCC:

 	gcc tisc.c

 To start Logisim with the provided .jar file:

 	java -jar CPU/logisim.jar CPU/CPU.circ

+Otherwise, if you already have logisim installed on your computer I reccomend using that version instead.
+I have the .jar file packaged to make the project more portable

 I recommend getting familiar with Logisim if you'd like to play with this circuit until there are more sophisticated peripherals available in the Logisim implementation